Pricing cyber-insurance for systems via maturity models: Setting up the Modelling Framework

-This section provides definitions and examples of the tools deployed in this research following the informal introduction of the relevant ideas in the previous section.
-The model uses three tools drawn from the fields of Operations, Security, and Economics:
+This section provides definitions and examples of the tools deployed in the modelling framework following the informal introduction of the relevant ideas in the previous section.
+The modelling framework uses three tools drawn from the fields of Operations, Security, and Economics:

-\begin{framed} \begin{itemize}[itemindent=4em] \item[\textbf{Operations}] \emph{Entity Relationship Diagrams} describe the organization and its systems \item[\textbf{Security}] \emph{Maturity Models} assess the security posture of the organization \item[\textbf{Economics}] \emph{Utility Functions} price the insurance contract \end{itemize} \end{framed} Before considering each of the three tools in detail, we briefly describe how they fit together to deliver the model.
+\begin{framed} \begin{itemize}[itemindent=4em] \item[\textbf{Operations}] \emph{Entity Relationship Diagrams} describe the organization and its systems \item[\textbf{Security}] \emph{Maturity Models} assess the security posture of the organization \item[\textbf{Economics}] \emph{Utility Functions} price the insurance contract \end{itemize} \end{framed} Before considering each of the three tools in detail, we briefly describe how they fit together to deliver the modelling framework.
 Entity relationship diagrams provide a description of three elements of the organization: its organizational structure, its systems architecture and the service layer that connects the two aforementioned elements.
 The complete entity relationship diagram may then be used to ascertain which of its components are susceptible to degradation in either criticality or sensitivity or both.
 With this description established, a maturity model is then used to describe the security posture of the organization.
 The maturity model is used to generate a maturity function, $\mu_i(p_i, d_i, o_i, m_i)$.
 The parameters practices ($p_i$) and domains ($d_i$) are provided by the maturity model.
 Objectives ($o_i$) are determined by a policy-maker.
 In simple cases, the insurer might be the sole policy-maker but for more complex organizations, high-level objectives from the insurer may be more precisely implemented by a policy-maker within the organization (for example, a CISO\footnote{Chief Information Security Officer}).
 The maturity $m_i$ specifies how well the objectives are currently met by the security practices of the organization.

 The set of elements susceptible to degradation in criticality or sensitivity are potentially loss-generative in a monetary sense.
 In order to price an insurance policy, an insurer needs an expected loss for the policy and a probability of loss for that policy.
 In the model proposed here, the insurer uses a utility function to price the premium.
 The maturity function provides the parameters needed to estimate probabilities ($\pi_i$) and losses ($L_i$) for each element of the organizational structure, which then generate a respective premium for each element.
 The sum of these premia then gives the overall premium for the policy.
 As an insurer gains experience of losses over time, it will likely gain insight into the relationship between practices and the parameters $\pi_i$ and $L_i$ and thus refine the objectives required to provide insurance cover or alter its pricing.